sarweshshah/youtube-snapshot/docs/README.md

 - **Host permissions**: This permission allows the extension to interact with the YouTube video player from any website and enable the snapshot functionality.

 **How We Use Information**\
-The Extension uses the granted permissions solely to enable its core functionality: capturing a snapshot of the current YouTube video frame and saving it as an image file on your local device.
+The Extension uses the granted permissions solely to enable its core functionality: capturing a snapshot of the current YouTube video frame and saving it as an image file on your local device, or recording a GIF of the video.
 No data is transmitted or stored outside of your browser.

 **Third-Party Sharing**\
 The Extension does not share any information with third-party services or websites.